 What is DEXTA?

-Morphine relieve pain and keeps babies comfortable, but some studies have shown that large doses of morphine can have side effects, such as delay feeding, slowing breathing, extending time in intensive care, and it may have a harmful impact on brain development and behaviour in later childhood.
+Morphine relieves pain and keeps babies comfortable, but some studies have shown that large doses of morphine can have side effects, such as delay feeding, slowing breathing, extending time in intensive care, and it may have a harmful impact on brain development and behaviour in later childhood.
 We are, therefore, investigating other medicines that could relieve pain in babies so that we can keep babies pain free with smaller amounts of morphine and reduce its harmful effects.

 The purpose of DEXTA is to investigate, in ventilated preterm babies, if one of two different doses of dexmed, given in addition to the usual dose of morphine, reduces the amount of morphine needed to keep the baby pain free and reduces the adverse effects of morphine.